learn-co-curriculum/phase-0-bash-navigation/README.md

 As you type in commands in the shell, you can use "tab completion."
 Tab completion allows the shell to be smart and to try and guess what command you want to run when you hit the tab.
-If there's only one logical way to complete your command, `bash` will fill in the rest for you.
-If there are multiple possibilities, it will show those to you and you can continue to add letters until `bash` can tell exactly what you're trying to do.
+If there's only one logical way to complete your command, the shell application will fill in the rest for you.
+If there are multiple possibilities, it will show those to you and you can continue to add letters until the shell application can tell exactly what you're trying to do.

 For example let's say I'm in a directory that has the following two sub-
 directories: